 Ever since doing research for the book I co-authored, The Undeniable Power of Play, I know how important sensory play can be for a child.
 I also learned how engaging multiple senses is even better.
 So I added a fun scent using lemon zest!

 Disclosure: Some of the links in this post are “affiliate links.”
-This means if you click on the link and purchase the item, we will receive an affiliate commission.
+This means if you click on the link and purchase an item, we may receive an affiliate commission.

 No time to make this sensory project now?
 Pin it for later!